 3. I had a caesarean.
 Can I exercise in the first few weeks?

 Exercising is a vital part of the post-delivery period.
 It is necessary to follow the instructions provided by the doctor to ensure there are no side effects of the workouts.
-It helps the mother in gaining confidence about her body shape, weight, and plays a major role in reducing postpartum depression.
+It helps the mother in gaining confidence about her body shape and weight and plays a major role in reducing postpartum depression.